Serve to Benefit Society

 Strategic Objectives and Opportunities

-- Provide high-level organizational leadership that encourages and supports a pan-university approach to public service focused on addressing community challenges and opportunities.
+- Provide a connected and collaborative organizational structure that facilitates a pan-university approach to public service focused on addressing community challenges and opportunities.

-Achieve impact by providing platforms for faculty to develop solutions that address problems with critical implications for North Carolina and beyond.
+Achieve impact by providing platforms, processes and policies that support faculty, staff, students and external stakeholders in co-developing solutions that address problems with critical implications for North Carolina and beyond.

-- Apply the learnings from international collaborative research activities to problems facing the state of North Carolina.
+- Develop recommendations for institutional strategy to support the translation of international collaborative research activities to problems facing the state of North Carolina.

 - Operationalize systems to collectively gather, analyze, share and act upon data that can drive greater impact from UNC-Chapel Hill’s engagement in North Carolina.